BirdeeHub/FOOdBAR/README.md

 # This repo is an extreme work in progress, it is NOT EVEN CLOSE TO FINISHED!!!!

-## This is my first attempt at making a webpage,
+## This is my first attempt at making a webpage.
 ## It is also my first time using go, htmx, sql, js, html, css, templ, authentication, routing, etc.

 This program will be a tracker app for a friend's small catering/personal chef buisness when it is finished.